NeneWang/docs/docs/posts/journal/Readme.md

 # Introduction

-This is more of a debug dump notes.
+- This is more of a debug dump notes.
 Probably not expected to be deployed.
-Or at least privately deployed (for personal use.)
+- Or at least privately deployed (for personal use.)
 This is nice to (in the future) track productivity + debugging and maintaining one-self motivated while developing (Also makes debugging faster).
-As well as easier to explain errors and get assistance.
+- As well as easier to explain errors and get assistance.
 Thus, perhaps worth deploying somewhere.
+- Could be used as an unlisted journal notes.

 It will contain all my code dumps.
 Including for a specific project, since I tend to switch projects a lot.
 If we are trying to update regarding features and interesting decision (Actual documentation) please refer to the projects section.